FBI screenlocker removal guide

 How to avoid installation of potentially unwanted applications?

 Files, programs should be download from official sites and via direct links.
 Tools, sources like unofficial pages, P2P networks, third party downloaders (and installers), should not be used.
 Website links and attachments in irrelevant emails that are sent from unknown, suspicious addresses should not be opened as well.
 Emails of this kind tend to be used to trick recipients into downloading (and opening) malicious files.
 Any installed software has to be activated (and/or updated) with tools or implemented functions that are provided by its official developers.
 Third party, unofficial tools can and often do install malware, also, it is not legal to activate licensed software (including operating systems) with unofficial tools.
 A computer should be scanned for threats regularly, it is advisable to use a reputable (and up-to-date) antivirus or anti-spyware software for that and keep it up to date.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Ransom note text: